cortexproject/cortex/docs/proposals/timeseries-partitioning-in-compactor.md

 ---

-#### Legacy High Level Blocks:
+#### Scenario: All source blocks are with compaction level > 1 and were generated by compactor without partitioning compaction

-For legacy high level blocks, there would be only one block for each time interval.
+If source block was generated by compactor without partitioning compaction, there should be only one block per time interval.
 Since there is only one block in one time interval, that one block would be included in all partitions.

 ```
 Time intervals: